 Land Mapping & Surveys – Drones employ photogrammetry to generate detailed georeferenced maps for measuring distances.

-Infrastructure – Drones can be equipped with cameras, LiDAR, or multispectral imaging sensors to inspect infrastructure.
-Artificial intelligence can be leveraged to identify defects.
+Infrastructure – Drone-based cameras, LiDAR, or multispectral sensors perform infrastructure inspections.
+These systems will leverage artificial intelligence to identify defects.

 Stockpile monitoring – Drones quickly and efficiently measure stockpiles by creating 3D maps

-Surveillance – UAVs equipped with optical or thermal cameras, can patrol large areas and alert staff if suspicious activity is detected.
+Surveillance – UAVs equipped with optical or thermal cameras will patrol large areas, detect suspicious activity, and alert staff.

 Progress Monitoring – Drones perform periodic flights to document progress records for managers, clients, and investors.

-Drones are already being tested for use in package delivery, and this is expected to become a major application in the coming years.
+Drones will deliver packages, this will become a major application in the coming years.
 Drones can deliver packages quickly and safely, without adding to traffic congestion.

 Food Delivery – Primary usage in low-population rural areas